Keep reading to discover the best breakfast & brunch in South London.

 359 New Cross Rd, London SE14 6AT, www.instargam.com/mugheadcoffee

 If someone told you there’s a brunch spot in London where your fried egg will be as big as your head you’d think they were having a laugh, right?
 Wrong!
 Modern brasserie Florentine has a breakfast menu of great egg dishes including a £75 English breakfast that comes with a huge fried ostrich egg, feeding 4-6 people.
-If that’s not your thing you can’t go wrong with their eggs Benedict or scramble on toast covered in shaved black truffle.
-Florentine is sleek, classy and one to take the parents to for a nice breakfast.
+If that’s not your thing you can’t go wrong with their eggs benedict or scramble on toast covered in shavings of black truffle.
+Basically, if you love eggs come here!
+Florentine is sleek and classy.

 6 Hercules Rd, South Bank, London SE1 7DU, www.florentinerestaurant.co.uk

-Victoria and Westminster are two of London’s busiest areas but there’s a sweet spot in the middle of them where things get a lot less crazy – that’s where Iris and June sit.
-No, that’s not two friends called Iris and June but a lovely coffee shop and breakfast spot that is a little bit undiscovered to the masses!
-A smaller breakfast menu is served weekdays with a larger more interesting menu on the weekends.
-I mean, there at not many places that do smashed avocado in a poppadom or espresso and tahini sufganiyot (Jewish doughnuts).
-Inside is not full of bold colours or fancy flowers – more minimalist, Scandinavian vibes!
+Victoria and Westminster are two of London’s busiest areas but there’s a sweet spot in the middle of them where things get a lot less crazy – that’s where Iris and June are.
+They serve a smaller breakfast menu on weekdays with a larger more interesting menu on the weekends.
+I mean, there at not many places that do smashed avocado in a poppadom is there?
+Inside is not full of bold colours or fancy flowers – more minimalist, Scandinavian vibes.

 Why go?
 For a hidden gem.